Home, Washington: Divisions

 The Association became divided into disagreeing factions called "nudes" and "prudes."
-The two factions were coined in a series of editorials in the Home newspaper The Agitator in which editor Jay Fox defended Homeites arrested in 1911 for nude swimming — and nude swimming in general — against those in Home who had reported them to county authorities.
+The two factions were coined in a series of editorials in the Home newspaper The Agitator in which editor Jay Fox defended Homeites arrested in 1911 for nude swimming—and nude swimming in general—against those in Home who had reported them to county authorities.
 This division between conservative and more liberal factions of the colony contributed greatly to the colony's decline in 1919.
 Because of these editorials, Fox was charged with the misdemeanor of encouraging or advocating disrespect for law or for any court or courts of justice and jailed for two months.
 Not only was the colony fracturing from within but public opinion outside of Home was less than favorable.
 Many people saw the disagreement totally arbitrary seeing as it was discussing people being nude in public and that was socially unacceptable outside of the community.
 The Agitator ran stories that dealt with things like the Hay Market riot in Chicago and other instances of injustice against the anarchist movement.
 When Jay Fox moved from Home, WA to Chicago he took his paper with him and renamed it The Syndicalist.

 The debate over Home's clothing-optional policies was a common theme in communities like this across the country.
 In most cases the free-love lifestyle that anarchists strived for came into conflict with the strict cultural norms of the mainstream.
 These communities "withered as a result of public hostility as well as internal disagreement over ideology and practice."

 As people in the colony became more divided on their views of anarchism the colony began to fracture.
-The "nudes and prudes" debate made it clear that the colony was not living in a totally cohesive utopia, but rather a complicated collection of similar people who could not fully reconcile their differing interpretations of anarchism.
+The "nudes and prudes" debate made it clear that the colony was not living in a cohesive utopia, but rather a complicated collection of similar people who could not fully reconcile their differing interpretations of anarchism.
 In 1919 the Association was dissolved and the anarchist community, as it was, dissolved as well.
 The July 27, 1919, Omaha Daily Bee reported the event as "Free Love Colony Dissolved by Court."